jcaip/jcaip.github.io/about.md

 I'm always interested in meeting new people, so if you have any questions please feel free to email me.

 I'm also looking for summer internships for the summer of 2019 - preferably something research related at the intersection of deep learning and computer science.
 If you think I'd be a good fit for your team please reach out!

-You can reach me using one of the icons at the bottom.
+You can find me resume [here](/resources/Jesse_Cai_Resume.pdf) and reach me at `jcjessecai@gmail.com`.